nutshot2000/godot-matrix/godot_project/AI_GUIDELINES.md

 3. **Use `execute_script`** for complex multi-step operations.
 4. **Reload plugin** if script changes don't apply.
 5. **Check paths** before operations - use `get_scene_tree` to verify structure.
+6. **Avoid `EditorInterface` name conflict:** In `execute_script`, the wrapper argument is named `EditorInterface`.
+This shadows the global class.
+Access it directly or be aware of the instance.
+7. **Writing Binary Files:** Use `godot_write_binary_file` for images/assets.
+Python must base64 encode content first.
+Godot handles decoding automatically.

 ---